 - Medication review.
-Provide the name and dosages of all medications you regularly take, including prescription drugs, over-the-counter drugs, herbal medications, vitamins and other dietary supplements.
+Provide the names and dosages of all the medications you regularly take.
+Include prescription drugs, nonprescription drugs, herbal medications, vitamins and other dietary supplements.

 - Facial exam.
-Your plastic surgeon will take photos of your face from different angles and close-up photos of some features.
-The surgeon will also examine your bone structure, shape of your face, fat distribution and quality of your skin to determine your best options for face-lift surgery.
+Your plastic surgeon will take photos of your face from different angles and close-ups of some features.
+The surgeon will also examine your bone structure, face shape, fat distribution and quality of your skin.
+The exam will help determine your best options for face-lift surgery.

 - Expectations.
-Your surgeon will ask questions about your expectations for the outcomes of a face-lift.
-He or she will help you understand how a face-lift will likely change your appearance and what a face-lift doesn't address, such as fine wrinkles or naturally occurring asymmetry in your face.
+Your surgeon will ask questions about what you expect from a face-lift.
+The surgeon will explain how a face-lift is likely to change how you look.
+You'll also learn what a face-lift doesn't address.
+A face-lift doesn't affect fine wrinkles or an imbalance in the shape of the face.

 Before a face-lift:

 - Follow medication directions.
-You'll receive instructions about what medications to stop taking and when to stop.
-For example, you'll likely be asked to discontinue any blood-thinning medication or supplement at least two weeks before surgery.
-Talk to your doctor about what medications are safe to take or whether the dosage should be adjusted.
+You'll receive instructions about medications to stop taking before surgery and when to stop them.
+For example, you'll likely be asked to stop taking drugs or supplements that thin the blood at least two weeks before surgery.
+Ask which medications are safe to take or whether the dosage should be adjusted.